Call Today! 888-234-8376

-Of course, we haven’t yet addressed the nature of the increase and most companies will set a maximum of doubling a policy, with a limit of $100,000 – $125,000 depending on the carrier.
+Of course, we haven't yet addressed the nature of the increase and most companies will set a maximum of doubling a policy, with a limit of $100,000 - $125,000 depending on the life insurance company.
 However, there are also other stipulations to which you should pay attention to and this normally includes a Minimum Option Amount.
 Typically, the Minimum Option Amount will be at least $10,000.

 If you happen to give birth to or adopt more than one child, each insurer will have the option to boost the maximum increase within a Substitute Option Period.
 Normally, the Rider Option Amount will be multiplied by the number of children.
 However, the children will have to be part of the same adoption/pregnancy.
 Once again, insurers and policymakers need to remain protected and this is why they will never exceed three times the Rider Option Amount.

 With Guaranteed Insurability, there should be an option to increase the Rider Option Amount which will allow you to adjust everything discussed in the previous section.
 This time, you will need to prove insurability along with the written application because this particular adjustment isn't included in the original rider terms and conditions.